ravaldo/docx-form-2-pdf/README.md

 * install [Bullzip PDF Printer](https://www.bullzip.com/products/pdf/info.php), a feature-laden printer driver that supports cli control.
 * install [Ghostscript](https://www.ghostscript.com/releases/index.html), the de facto open source pdf renderer.

-You can run it from the command line ```python docxform2pdf.py "<input.dox>"``` or drag and drop your word file onto the script's icon.
+You can run it from the command line ```python docxform2pdf.py "input.docx"``` or drag and drop your word file onto the script's icon.

 ### How does it work?